forgeservicelab/ansible.ansible_plaza/README.md

 The playbook expects a specific set of virtual machines for the environment, this set is as follows:

-  - One instance to act as the software load balancer
+  - At least one instance to act as the software load balancer; two are recommended.
   - Two instances to act as drupal webservers
   - Two instances to support the NFS HA cluster
   - Two instances to support the MySQL HA cluster